andreablushi/mars-multisensor-dataset/README.md

 ```

 Everything a submission needs, from the project name to the memory a job asks
 for, is in `configs/digitalhub.yaml`.
-The pip requirements are taken straight
-from `pyproject.toml`, so the image always matches this repository.

-A run outlasts the credentials it is started with: those lapse after some six
-hours, and a build that is still going then can publish nothing.
-So a job mints
-its own instead.
-It presents a personal access token, which the platform holds
-as a secret named `DHCORE_PERSONAL_ACCESS_TOKEN` and hands the job under that
-name; create one from the console, under your username, then Configuration, then
-Personal Access Tokens.
-The token names neither who issues credentials nor who
-asks for them, so `.env` carries those two, and a submission forwards them to
-the job.
-It is not committed, `.env.example` says what it holds, and a
-submission stops before it starts anything if either is missing.
+It's important to fill in the `.env` file with the correct values.
+Refer to the `.env.example` file for the required variables and their descriptions.

+### Running it locally

 It's possible to run the pipeline locally, by simply omitting the `--dh` flag.
 The local run will use the same configs and produce the same outputs, but it will not be versioned or managed by DigitalHub.

 ## Running the analysis